-Their campaign was based on research that proved that hugs help stabilize babies’ vital signs, ward off illness and promote brain development.
+Their campaign was based on research that proved hugs help stabilize babies’ vital signs, ward off illness and promote brain development.
 Their video features a mom and her newborn baby in the hospital.
-Mom is seen to hug her baby and the caption “Hugs strengthen your baby’s immune system, they promote weight gain and improve brain development” was displayed.
+Mom is seen hugging her baby along with this caption: “Hugs strengthen your baby’s immune system, they promote weight gain and improve brain development.”

 It promoted the use of Huggies diapers in hospitals and pressed on the message that Huggies is the best gift a mother can give her baby.